viant/smirror/e2e/regression/cases/024_s3_overflow/README.md

 #### Scenario:

-In this scenario source file exceed the overflow size, it move to separate dest and send notification
+In this scenario source file exceed the overflow size, it moves to separate dest and send notification.